 A whip finishing tool makes finishing any fly easy and efficient.
 Struggling with knots to hold materials in place?
 A whip finisher, when used correctly, assures that thread and materials are secured in place so your fly doesn’t unravel on the water.
 Whip finishers with a wide opening like the Griffin Long Reach Whip Finisher make finishing big flies seamless.
 If you’re planning on routinely tying, a whip finisher is an important tool to consider.

-Wire, like a conehead or eyes, adds weight to nymphs and streamers.
+Similar to a conehead or eyes, wire adds weight to nymphs and streamers.
 Wire can be wrapped before materials are added or after you tie in feathers or fur.
 A spectrum of colors and sizes will fit any fly and give that nymph a little extra shine in the water.
 UTC makes Ultra Wire (pictured above) and Brassie Wire in a variety of colors.
 If you prefer heavier, stiffer streamer wire, Hareline's Round Lead Free Wire is also a great option, especially in fisheries that don't allow lead.

 Excess hair, feathers, and thread pile up at the vice, especially if you’re tying a lot of flies.
 A wastebasket is a useful tool to keep your tying area clean and free from clutter.
 A wastebasket is also a great tool for recycling and reusing old materials.
 Don’t throw away your scraps, keep them for the next time you need a bit of elk hair or some leftover flash.